-You can rearrange the individual OSD elements on screen by dragging them with your mouse.
+You can rearrange the individual OSD elements on screen by dragging them with your mouse in the "Preview" section of the window.

 Some individual OSD Elements of note are:

 Main Batt Voltage: This is probably the single most important element to use.
 Your battery must never go below 3.3 volts per cell under any circumstances, or it will suffer damage.
 For a 3S battery, this would be 3 times 3.3 = 9.9 volts.
 For a 4S battery, it would be 13.2 volts.
 Any time the battery goes below this level, it is likely being damaged, at least a little.
 More importantly, you will have very little power and may crash if you are doing aggressive maneuvers.